guillemborrell/thermopy/readme.md

 v0.5.1:

-	- Fix error with relative import of xml databases
+	- Fix error with relative import of xml databases.

 v0.5.0:

-	- First release from v0.4.0
+	- First release from v0.4.0.

-	- Ported from python2.7 to python3.4
+	- Ported from python2.7 to python3.4.

+## TODO

+	- Update documentation to use the package's new name (thermopy3).

+	- Do more testing.
+It looks like in some cases there are some import errors (see 'EXAMPLE 02: Hydrazine ’messing around’ example.' in documentation).

+	- Make the PDFs 'copy and pastable'.

+    - Implement units for every output so output is not a number but a dimension (e.g. 1 J/kg instead of 1).